emilybagley/disgust_reversal_learning-stage2/Full_results_markdown/exploratory_analyses.md

 <p>

-The results of the outlier-freesensitivity analysis model is similar (although it is closer to significance)
+The results of the outlier-free sensitivity analysis model is similar (although it is closer to significance)
 </p>